Fahri Yardım

-Fahri Ogün Yardım (born 4 July 1980) is a German actor.
+Fahri Ogün Yardım (born 7 August 1980) is a German actor.

 Biography

-Yardım was born in Hamburg, Germany, where his parents moved from Turkey.
+Yardım was born in Hamburg, West Germany, where his parents moved from Turkey.

 He is best known for his portrayal of Hüseyin in Almanya – Welcome to Germany and as investigator Yalcin Gümer in the German crime television series Tatort alongside Til Schweiger.

 In 2013, he had a supporting role in the adventure film The Physician, which became an immediate box office hit in Germany.